We provide an all-round, interdisciplinary and academic education in the practical, theoretical and scientific aspects of the profession.

 The Conservation and Restoration programme offers:

-• A unique four-year object conservation programme (Master's plus Post-Master's) consisting of practical and academic training in one of nine tracks: Book and Paper; Contemporary Art; Glass, Ceramics and Stone; Historic Interiors; Metals; Paintings; Photography; Textiles; Wood and Furniture (alternating intake).
+• A unique four-year object conservation programme (Master's plus Post-Master's) consisting of practical and academic training in one of nine tracks: Book and Paper; Contemporary Art; Glass and Ceramics; Historic Interiors; Metals; Paintings; Photography; Textiles; Wood and Furniture (alternating intake).

 • A two-year Master's programme Technical Art History focusing on cultural heritage object analysis and interpretation.